 Southern Arizona Transportation MuseumTucson

 The Southern Arizona Transportation Museum exists to interpret the history of transportation in Southern Arizona with a focus on the Tucson Historic Depot and Steam Locomotive #1673.
-Dedicated to education, research and preservation.
+Call for more information regarding age-appropriate tours, including topics such as train safety and local history.
+The museum offers train safety presentations through our partnership with the Arizona Chapter of Operation Lifesaver.

-Intercultural Center for the Study of Deserts and OceansTucson
+CEDO Intercultural Center for the Study of Desert and OceansTucson

-Intercultural Center for the Study of Deserts and Oceans website
+CEDO Intercultural Center for the Study of Desert and Oceans website

 Pima Air & Space MuseumTucson